cu-telecom/cutel-docs/docs/index.md

 # Welcome to CuDocs

 Welcome to the CuTEL Documentation!
-It mostly applies to the network that will be operating at [EMF Camp](https://www.emfcamp.org/) between May 30th – June 2nd 2024.
+We've not got any events coming up right now, but if you want to see the archived docs for EMF 2024 click [here](events/emf24/).

-If you're looking to get connected to the network see [Getting Started](getting_started.md)
+We're also in the process of creating some [technical documentation](technical/) covering how to run your own copper telephone network, and more generic hints and tips on configuring Cisco voice hardware and other comms equipment.
+It's a work in progress and might be a bit rough around the edges for a while so bare with us.
+If you'd like to contribute, checkout the [github repo](https://github.com/cu-telecom/cutel-docs) or get in touch.

 ## What is CuTEL?